 In this study, 24 Wistar male rats (eight8week old, weighing 262 g ±23) were used.
 Rats were fed with a standard chow diet for three weeks.
 Then, animals were randomly divided into three groups of eight rats and fed with control or experimental diets for 12 weeks.
 Then, effects of a high-fat ad libitum diet (control) and two experimental diets were assessed.
 To prepare the experimental diets, butter (25%) and cheese (50%) were added to a milled high-fat ad libitum diet.
-These were shaped to roll pieces of 4-8 cm, quite similar to commercial chow diets, and dried temperature.
+These were shaped to roll pieces of 4-8 cm, quite similar to commercial chow diets, and dried at room temperature.
 Fat contents of all diets (Table 1) were approximately similar to each other (nearly 24%).
 At the end of the 12 weeks of nutritional intervention, behavioural studies were carried out.
-All procedures of research and animal care Veterinary were approved by the Ethics Committee, Hamadan University of Medical Sciences (VECHUMS), and carried out with accordance the National Institutes

-Health Guide for Care and Use of Laboratory Animals.
+All procedures of research and animal care Veterinary were approved by the Ethics Committee, Hamadan University of Medical Sciences (VECHUMS). and carried out in Institutes with National accordance the of Health Guide for Care and Use of Laboratory Animals.